diviyat/chameleon/README.md

 This toolkit has been further developed from the work of Simon McManis, which can be found [here](https://github.com/smcmanis/chameleon).

 ## Introduction
-Chameleon is a a Python-based toolkit which streamlines the process of feature selection for classification along with evaluating classification performances.
+Chameleon is a a Python-based toolkit which streamlines the process of feature selection for classification and the evaluation of classification performances.
 The toolkit implements six existing feature selection and classification methods.
-An ensemble method of feature selection is also implemented, which uses features common to the methods evaluated to identify smaller subsets of highly relevant and important features for a given classification problem.
+An ensemble method of feature selection is also implemented, which uses features common to the methods evaluated to identify smaller subsets of highly relevant and important features for given classification problems.

 ## Installation